WVUHPC/2019-Intro-HPC/_episodes/02-shell.md

 It is very important at all times to know where in the tree you are.
 Doing research usually involves dealing with an important amount of data, exploring several parameters or physical conditions.
-Organize properly all the data in meaningful folders is very important to research endeavors.
+Organizing all the data properly in meaningful folders is very important to research endeavors.

 When you log into a cluster, by default you are located on your `$HOME` folder.
-That is why most likely the command `pwd` will return that location in a first instance.
+That is why most likely the command `pwd` will return that location in the first instance.

 The next command is `cd`.
 This command is used to *change directory*.
 The directory is another name for *folder*.
 The term *directory* is also